descarpentriesadrien/Muse/README.md

 ## My Reflections

-My Reflections pages display all arts which the user
+My Reflections pages display all the user's artwork on which some thoughts were jotted down.

 ## My Favorites